alexlinz/OMD-TOIL/scripts/MTmapping.md

   | mtFolder | location of the metatranscriptome reads |
   | mapFolder | location of the mapped reads |
   | outputFolder | location to store read counts for each genome |

+  The python script `processReadCounts.py` aggregates these results into a single `.csv` file, showing the fraction of reads in each MT which mapped to each genome.